Skip to content

 supplied with electricity

-The planned open-field solar system extends over 17 hectares on the Galgenberg plateau.
-The surrounding area is characterized by forests and agricultural areas.
-The solar park will produce around 19 million kWh of clean electricity per year, which can supply 11.000 people.
-The necessary lease agreements have already been concluded.
+The open-space solar plant extends over 17 hectares on the Galgenberg plateau.
+The surrounding area is characterized by forests and agricultural land.
+The solar park produces around 19 million kWh of clean electricity per year, which can supply 11.000 people.

 The park implements ecological measures such as sheep grazing, grass verges, wildlife corridors and sunny strips to promote natural diversity.
 These sustainable approaches serve to achieve ecological balance, preserve biodiversity and protect the soil.